 The self-storage facility would include a small office for an on-site manager.
 There would also be retail sales to include sale of packing materials.
-The office, retail sales, and residential unit will be located on the north side of Building #3.
+The office, retail sales, and residential unit would be located on the north side of Building #3.

 Building #3, which is the larger structure, would be located at the center of the site.
-It is a two-story structure.
+It is a two-story structure with a 33,271 sq. ft. footprint on the first level.
 The two smaller buildings (Buildings #1 and #2) are each located along the east side of the parcel near Highway 133.
 They are both single story structures.
 These two structures have a number of functions.
 They contain external self-storage units, they screen the first floor of Building #3 where garage doors are located, and they provide the palette for the murals facing Highway 133.